Manufacturing companies convert raw materials into a form that is of more value and use for the consumer.

 Core functions of MRP software are designed to reduce inventory through better visibility, increased profitability, reduced cycle times and cash-to-cash cycle time, increases in the internal speed and availability of information, and reduce internal costs.

 The core ERP processes focus primarily on finance, manufacturing, and distribution, enabling users to monitor and process customer transactions.
-ERP systems allow users to track orders, products, supplies, people and currencies.
+Manufacturing ERP systems allow users to track orders, products, supplies, people and currencies.
 These ERP systems automate business processes increasing efficiency and reducing errors.

 Simply having MRP software will not sustain any competitive advantage a manufacturing business has to offer.
 Most organizations are now moving to an ERP solution to enhance supply chain efficiency and the overall velocity of their business.